The M.B.A. degree program requires the completion of 60 credits.

 Since M.B.A. programs are traditionally designed to permit an individual with any undergraduate major to enter and complete the program, it must contain courses covering the basic areas of business competency, such as marketing and accounting.

 Undergraduate business majors, however, may waive up to 30 credits in this core M.B.A. curriculum.
 The Chair of the Department will determine course waivers on a case by case basis.
-Generally, the undergraduate studies in business must have been completed with a grade of B or better.
+Generally, undergraduate studies in business must have been completed with a grade of B or better.

 Additionally, undergraduate business majors at the College of Mount Saint Vincent have the opportunity to pursue a 4 plus 1 B.S./M.B.A. program through careful planning with academic advisors from both programs.